PaulHBartley/mkproj/README.md

 # mkproj

-This is a family of simple bash scripts to aid in setting up a Python project.
+This is a family of simple bash scripts to aid in the setup of a Python project.

 The family consists of three callable functions: